MicrosoftDocs/power-automate-docs/articles/desktop-flows/using-browsers.md

 ---
-title: Using browsers and managing extensions | Microsoft Docs
+title: Using browsers and managing extensions
 description: Using browsers and managing extensions
 author: georgiostrantzas